Morningside flood relief

 - installation of two sets of stormwater piping from the end of Rawhiti Street (see the map below)

-- one will cross the Whangārei Pipe Band Society carpark and Morningside Sports Park to Morningside Road and along towards Morningside School
+- one crosses the Whangārei Pipe Band Society carpark and Morningside Sports Park to Morningside Road and along towards Morningside School

-- the other will be laid along Rawhiti Street, up to Morningside Road and along to approximately 108 Morningside Road.
+- the other was laid along Rawhiti Street, up to Morningside Road and along to approximately 108 Morningside Road.

 Location